Awesome-Watchy/awesome-watchy/profile/README.md

 - [Watchy Invader Remix](https://www.printables.com/model/745711-watchy-invader-remix)

 ## Tools
-- [watchy-scom](https://github.com/Szybet/watchy-scom) - View and interact with your watchy from your computer
+- [watchy-scom](https://github.com/Szybet/watchy-scom) - View and interact with your watchy from your computer or remotely

 ## Community